WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 BillyOh 4000 Lincoln Wooden Polycarbonate Greenhouse

+Ensure there is enough space for you to move around freely and tend to your plants both inside and outside.
 For the interior, leave at least 2-3 feet of walking space between the rows of plants.
-Also, consider the height and make sure there’s enough clearance for you to stand comfortably.
+Consider the height and make sure there’s enough clearance for you to stand with ease.

 For the outside perimeter, have at least one metre of space around the greenhouse.
 This will give you access to all sides, which is helpful in case a panel needs replacing.
-Don’t forget to leave room for falling snow so that you can shovel pathways too.
+Don’t forget to leave room for falling snow so that you can shovel pathways, too.

 Round-up